LeMikaelF/blog/_posts/2024-06-26-config-props.md

 Here, the username and passwords are duplicated, meaning if I change one of them, I have to remember to update the other.
 But more importantly in my opinion, it also obscures the intent.
 It is now harder to see that the reader has the exact same configuration as the writer, except for its url.
 Code should scream its intent at you, you shouldn't need to decipher it.
 And configuration is code.
 So let's improve this.
-In the next paragraphs, we're going to transform the configuration above to just the code block below.
-There is still a little duplication because both urls are similar, and it could still be reduced, but I'll leave this as an exercise to the reader.
+In the next paragraphs, we're going to transform the configuration above to the code block below.

 ```yaml
 spring: